judges/acani/README.md

 3. Run `ruby profiles.rb` to populate the MongoDB database.

+4. In `Constatns.h`, redefine `SINATRA` to the local URI in the comment.

-When you build the iPhone app now, thumbnails should populate the UsersView.
+*CHECKPOINT*: When you build the iPhone app now, it will use the profile info, and pictures & thumbnails from your local machine.
+Congrats!
+You're a true developer now.

 ### Node.js & Redis chat server